analogdevicesinc/doctools/depth/README.md

 =====

 Sets the FETCH_DEPTH variable, to be passed to GitHub's checkout action.
-Meant to be used with GitHub default behaviour:
+Meant to be used with GitHub default behavior:
 * pr: merge commit
 * push: new commits